-3 cr (also listed as ART 1230)
+(also listed as ART 1230)

-This course will provide a systematic introduction to the use of computing in the arts and humanities.
-Topics covered include use of the World Wide Web as a resource for research and content, illustration, design, website creation, image retouching and compositing, page layout, and publication.
-This course fulfills the general education computer requirement.
+This course will provide a systematic introduction to the use of computing in the arts and humanities including file management, word processing, electronic mail, the use of the world wide web for research and publication, and basic image editing, web design and page layout.
+This course fulfills the Gen Ed computing requirement.
+Studio fee may be required.

 Lab fee \$15.
+Every Semester